What to Expect During Your Dental Implant Procedure

 You should expect to invest a couple of months into the implant process, including healing periods between the different stages.
 These dental implant steps will give you an idea of what to expect.

 A dental implant procedure is a sensitive procedure, so you can’t have one without a proper evaluation by your dentist.
-If you come to our office, Dr. Uparika Sharma, a trusted dentist in Bellevue, will need to assess thoroughly before proceeding with your dental implant.
+If you come to our office, Dr. Uparika Sharma, a trusted dentist, will need to assess thoroughly before proceeding with your dental implant.
 A dental evaluation will be conducted to check your jaw’s condition and determine the correct dental implant procedure for you.

 This is the best time for you to discuss your expectations and concerns with your dentists.
 Extra consultations might also be done.

 If there is any tooth remaining, it will be removed before the implantation is done.
 Your dentist will discuss the types of anesthesia to numb the pain, but generally, Novocaine or lidocaine will be used for that purpose.
 After the anesthesia is administered, any small tooth in the area will be pulled out.